This 'Acceptable Use Policy', defines the purposes for which a Councillor cannot use their web pages. In summary these are:

 The Councillor confirms that he or she has read the Council's own policy on data protection and accepts the provisions of it.
 In doing so, the Councillor acknowledges that links to and information about web pages or addresses cannot be displayed on a Councillor's web page.

-For further details on the eight principles of Data Protection and compliance advice from the Information Commissioner, visit: Information Commissioner's Office - Data Protection Principles .
+For details on the principles of Data Protection and compliance advice, visit: Data Protection Principles .

 Because all web pages are funded by a Local Authority, Councillors may not use their web page to promote political campaigns and advocate political stances on issues.
 They may not use the web page to promote a political party or persons identified with a political party, nor to promote or oppose a view on a question of political controversy which is identifiable as the view of one political party and not of another.